ktrnthsnr/The-Tech-Blog/README.md

 ﻿# The Tech Blog
-This Node.js based website is an interactive blog application where users can post, upvote, and comment on tech posts.
+This Node.js based blog website is an interactive application where users can post, upvote, and comment on each other's tech posts.

 ## GitHub URL
 https://github.com/ktrnthsnr/The-Tech-Blog